-- You will be taken to an ED room or the FNE room and have your medical and incident history documented.
+- You will be taken to an exam room or the FNE exam room and have your medical and incident history documented.
 You can be as detailed as you are comfortable.
 This may be done by a physician if the FNE is helping someone else.

 Although reporting is not required, hospital staff are mandatory reporters.
 The FNEs will be required to file a report if: